 Using the machine learning policies within Assure1, we have delivered significant business and operational benefits.
 We have identified critical issues and outages that had been missed.
 We have significantly reduced the number of events seen by grouping related events together.
 In many cases, we have seen potential savings of thousands of hours that would have been wasted by attempting to investigate events manually.

-As I am sure you appreciate, doing justice to this subject in a short blog article is not possible, and there is so much more to discuss.
-If you would like to know more about Assure1 and how we use machine learning to help save our customers from drowning in a sea of data, please see https://www.federos.com/products/assure1/analytics/ or contact us at email@example.com.
+As I am sure you appreciate, doing justice to this subject in a short blog post is not possible, and there is much more to discuss.
+If you would like to know more about Assure1 and how we use machine learning to help save our customers from drowning in a sea of data, please see https://www.federos.com/products/assure1/analytics/ or contact us at firstname.lastname@example.org.

 You may also be interested in this White Paper https://www.federos.com/resources/white-papers/machine-learning-anomaly-detection-at-scale/ which was produced in partnership with Appledore Research and discusses the use of machine learning to detect anomalies and presents an example of one of the more common use cases (detection of a partially crushed optical fiber) we come across.